toptobes/astra-demo/README.md

 - `export ASTRA_DEMO_ENTITY_TTL=...`
   - Sets the TTL for every text entity inserted into the db.
 Use a negative number for no TTL
   - Default: `86400 (24 hrs)`
+- `export ASTRA_DEMO_SHARE_TEXTS=...`
+  - Sets whether all connections use the same shared set of texts, or if they use only what they scraped themselves
+  - Default: `false`

 ## Custom embedding